goluckyryan/FSUDAQ/README.md

 ` QMAKE_CXXFLAGS += -g`

-## exclude some files from the auto-gen *.pro

-The following files must be excluded from the *.pro, as they are not related to the GUI

-- DataGenerator.cpp
-- DataReaderScript.cpp
-- EventBuilder.cpp
-- test.cpp
-- test_indep.cpp

-Those file can be compiled using

-`make -f Makefile_test`
+# Auxillary programs

+There is a folder Aux, this folder contains many auxillary programs, such as EventBuilder.
+User can `make` under the folder to compile the programs.

 # Known Issues

-* for PHA firmware, when the trigger rate changed, the Events per Agg need to be changed.
+* Although the Events/Agg used the CAEN API to recalculate before ACQ start, for PHA firmware, when the trigger rate changed, the Events per Agg need to be changed.
 * The Agg Organization, Event per Agg, Record Length are strongly correlated.
 Some settings are invalid and will cause the digitizer goes crazy.
+* load digitizer setting would not load everything, only load the channel settings and some board settings.
 * Sometimes, the buffer is not in time order, and make the trigger/Accept rate to be nagative.
 This is nothing to do with the program but the digitizer settings.
 Recommand reporgram the digitizer.
 * for 1740 QDC, RecordLenght is board setting, but readout is indivuial group.
+* FOr PHA, the trapezoid scaling and fine-gain register are calculated before ACQ start.

 # Known Bugs

 * There is no known bug.
-Please report if you find one.
+Please report to rtang@fsu.edu if you find one.